taskfreak/tfwp/readme.txt

 == Description ==

 Manage tasks for yourself or within a group, company, association, etc.
-Create pojects or teams, then add tasks and assign to users.
+Create projects or teams, then add tasks and assign to users.
 Add attachements, discuss tasks and follow their status.

 == Installation ==